ThePJB/autotile/README.md

 * Marching squares is used to determine which tile(s) to draw
 * Marching squares distinguishes between only 'same tile' and 'different tile' for each case

 To give a quick rundown of marching squares.
-Consider that the grid is made up of vertices and 4 vertices share each face.
-Let us consider how to draw each face of the grid from the vertices.
+Consider that the grid is made up of vertices and 4 vertices share each face, and we are figuring out how how to draw each face from its vertices.

-In this figure, a white vertex means 'our tile' and black vertex means 'no tile'.
-Red area is how we would draw 'our tile' for that configuration of vertices.
+In this figure, a white vertex means 'chosen tile' and black vertex means 'other tile'.
+Red area is how we would draw 'chosen tile' for that configuration of vertices.

 ![marching squares](marchExample.png)